Chunnel Crossings: Le Shuttle & Eurostar

 Eurostar: the easiest foot-passenger option to France

-If you are travelling without a car, Eurostar is usually the simplest way to get from the UK to France.
-You leave from central London and arrive in the centre of Paris or Lille, which makes it a very practical option for city breaks, short stays and rail-based holidays.
+If you are travelling without a car, Eurostar is usually the simplest tunnel option between the UK and France.
+You leave from central London and arrive in the centre of Paris or Lille, which makes it very practical for city breaks, short stays and rail-based holidays.

-The most relevant direct routes for France-bound travellers are:
+The most relevant direct Eurostar routes for France-bound travellers are:

-One practical point: although Eurostar is straightforward, you still need to allow enough time for check-in, passport control and security before departure.
-It is not quite a last-minute turn-up-and-go train.
+One practical point that is easy to underestimate: although Eurostar is faster and easier than flying for many UK-France city trips, you still need to allow enough time before departure for ticket checks, security and passport control.
+It is not a last-minute turn-up-and-go train.

 Eurostar routes